probcomp/Gen.jl/index.md

 ### Gen allows users to flexibly navigate performance trade-offs
 {: class="homepage"}
-Gen features an easy-to-use modeling language for writing down generative models, inference models, variational families, and proposal distributions using ordinary Julia code.
+Gen features an easy-to-use modeling language for writing down generative models, inference models, variational families, and proposal distributions using ordinary code.
 But it also lets users migrate parts of their model or inference algorithm to specialized modeling languages for which it can generate especially fast code.
 Users can also hand-code parts of their models that demand better performance.